-A very real, clear and present danger lurks just beyond the consciousness of people who work together eight to ten hours a day, five to seven days a week.
-It is the potential for workplace violence to occur in your workplace.
+A very real, clear and present danger lurks just beyond the consciousness of people who work together eight to 10 hours a day, five to seven days a week.
+It is the potential for workplace violence to occur.

 Increasingly, the Human Resources function is both the target of these threats of workplace violence and the organization's first line of defense for the prevention of workplace violence.

 What causes workplace violence?
 Are violent actions more likely to occur at work?
 What actions or changes tell an organization that an individual has the potential to commit a violent act at work?
-This article about workplace violence answers these questions for the health and safety of your employees.
+Read on to find the answers to these questions and prioritize the health and safety of your employees.

 According to the Bureau of Labor Statistics (BLS) National Census of Fatal Occupational Injuries (CFOI):

 "Workplace violence—including assaults and suicides—accounted for 15 percent of all work-related fatal occupational injuries in 2015 (see Slide 3 of the 2015 CFOI Chart Package) according to data.
-In their article "Work-related Homicides: The Facts," Eric Sygnatur and Guy Toscano note that "Contrary to popular belief, the majority of these incidents are not crimes of passion committed by disgruntled coworkers and spouses, but rather result from robberies."
-See this table for the latest data on workplace homicides.
+In their article "Work-Related Homicides: The Facts," Eric Sygnatur and Guy Toscano note that "Contrary to popular belief, the majority of these incidents are not crimes of passion committed by disgruntled coworkers and spouses, but rather result from robberies."

 "In 2015, there were 16,380 non-fatal cases of intentional injury by person(s) which required days away from work in private industry; however, this accounted for just 2 percent of all non-fatal injuries and illnesses in private industry (see Table R31.)"